 The George Westinghouse High School Internship Program Thanks to funding from HSBC, 40 students from George Westinghouse Career and Technical Education High School in Brooklyn work as interns at various New York City businesses.
 Thanks to HSBC's support for the past eight years, more than 180 young people have received the benefits of this Futures and Options Internship Program.

 The Urban Leadership Fellows Program (ULF) is a partnership between Futures and Options and The Municipal Forum of New York, Inc. Since 1996, The Municipal Forum has provided funding for this extraordinary six-week summer program, designed to attract diverse and motivated young people to careers in the municipal finance sector.
 The students attend New York City public schools with the Academy of Finance program as well as Inner-City Scholarship Fund schools.
 Since the program began in 1992, with three youth from three high schools, more than 450 young people have been ULF interns.
-In 2012, 39 interns were placed at 34 sites, and $44,500 was given to 44 alums.
-For a fact sheet on the program please click here.

 One of the key components of The ULF Program is the presentation workshops facilitated by Ken Scudder of Virgil Scudder & Associates.
 Ken Scudder posted an article on his blog about the workshops- click here to view.